 Departure to Agrigento.
 Dinner and accommodation at the hotel in Agrigento.

 In the morning, you will enjoy an excursion in Agrigento where you will visit the Valley of the Temples, one of the most outstanding examples of Greater Greece art and architecture, and one of the main attractions of Sicily, included in the UNESCO World Heritage Site list.
 Agrigento presents a remarkable series of Doric Temples of the 5th century and here you will see the “Temple of Heracles” and the “Temple of Concordia”.

 Next, you will travel to Marsala where you will discover the city centre and the aristocratic buildings, monuments and Baroque churches.
 It is a lovely Mediterranean city featuring beautiful colours: bright yellow, intense blue, dazzling white and natural green.
 You will also enjoy a guided tour at Florio Cellars where you will see three fascinating barrel rooms with around 1,400 small barrels and 600 larger barrels where approx. 5,500,000 litres of Marsala wines age more in silence and stillness.
 After a 30 min. tour you will enjoy a wine tasting and lunch at the wine cellar.

-The Group tour of Sicily and Malta will continue along the charming and well-known Salt Road: the west coast of Sicily with many salt marshes, which have given rise to one of the oldest salt-extracting industries in the world.
+This Sicily and Malta Itinerary will continue along the charming and well-known Salt Road: the west coast of Sicily with many salt marshes, which have given rise to one of the oldest salt-extracting industries in the world.
 They are now protected between Trapani and Marsala, in part because of the interesting birdlife, and as important sites of industrial archaeology.

 Transfer to Palermo.
 Accommodation at the hotel in Palermo.